SpencerIsTheKey/COSC-315-Proj2/Java/README.md

     - Java Monitors Version

 *As we are only two people in our group, we split the work 50/50.
 One person did part 1 and the other did part 2.
-We worked on the logic together and helped each other with debugging *
+We worked on the logic together and helped each other with debugging.
+The monitors implementation was a lot easier than the semaphores implentation as pthreads was more complicated to use.
+The monitors implementation did not have as much thinking on the lock complexities, and thus was able to structure the code much easier. *

 ## Code Design